 Publisher-Managed Access API

 Publisher-managed access lets your site decide exactly what subscribers can see.
 Ezoic Subscriptions handles checkout, payment infrastructure, subscriber sessions, and access verification.
-Your code checks an access key and shows the right content.
+Your code checks a product handle and shows the right content.

-An access key is the stable identifier your site checks.
-The key is authored in your Ezoic offer and belongs to your site.
+A product handle is the stable identifier your site checks.
+The handle is authored on your product in the Ezoic dashboard and belongs to your site.

 - Domain-scoped.